Sjors/nado-book/attacks/guix.md

 The idea behind the free software movement is that if software is closed source, it results in a power relationship between developers and users, because users don’t know what software they’re running.

-The reason for this is that the actual software you’re running on your computer that it can read is made up of binaries, which are ones and zeros.
-Meanwhile when humans write software, they write computer code, and the two aren’t the same thing.
-So when you’re running closed software, you’re just running the binaries, which results in not being exactly sure what your computer’s doing.
+The actual software as it’s read by your computer is written in a language no human can understand, a binary format made up of ones and zeros.
+But when humans wrote that software, they used a programming language, such as C++.
+These two aren’t the same thing, even if most mortals can’t read either.
+So when you’re running closed software, all you have access to is this binary, not the programming language used to produce it.
+As a result, you have no idea what your computer is doing.

 So, for example, if a developer puts malware into the closed software, your computer could spy on you or do something you don’t actually want the software to do, and you wouldn’t be able to see it.
-In that sense, you have to trust that the developer didn’t include malware or tamper with anything.

 A programmer by the name of Richard Stallman didn’t like the idea of closed software, so he started the free software movement, which specified that source code had to be available so people could actually check what they were running on their computers.
 This in turn eliminated the power dynamic.
 So, free in that context means freedom; it doesn’t mean free as in free beer.